nhsengland/it-standards/euc/desktop-software.md

    the users desktop.

    The purpose of this category is to provide a good level of business flexibility while maintaining control of costs and other overheads.

+## Security & Privacy

+Many desktop applications connect to external 3rd-party cloud services.
+Such applications MUST NOT be used without prior approval from both CISW and IG.
+Specifically, IT Security checks and Privacy checks will be required.

+## Open Source & Free Software

+It is UK Government policy that open source applications should be considered wherever feasible.

+However, the following things should be considered:

+- Open Source does not mean free - organisations and teams should consider investing in open source applications if they are relying on them.
+- Free licenses may not be free for all uses - it is common for applications to have licenses that are free for personal and non-commercial use but charged for other use.
+It can be debatable as to whether an ALB such as NHSEI would be eligable under non-commercial licensing.
+- Free licenses do not mean that there is no cost - all IT comes with a cost.
+It costs money and resources to test, manage, deploy and support.
+- Software suitable for domestic, non-professional use may be considered too risky for professional enterprise use.
+NHSEI has in excess of 15,000 direct users to service and protect.
+It also has responsibilities across the NHS (2 million staff, 70 million patients) and the rest of Government along with suppliers and voluntary organisations.
+We cannot and will not put them at risk.
+- Open source software may require significantly higher levels of administration than commercial software.
+This can make it uneconomic despite being "free".